opencybersecurityalliance/stix-shifter/adapter-guide/develop-translation-module.md

 # STIX Translation

-The steps below assume you have renamed the `async_dummy` module directory to our example connector name, `abc_security_monitor`.
+The steps below assume you have renamed the `async_template` module directory to our example connector name, `abc_security_monitor`.

 1. [Exploring the stix_translation directory](#step-1-exploring-the-stix_translation-directory)